Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_semantic_prompt_guard.md

 Optional:

 - `ip` (String) A string representing a host name, such as example.com.
+Default: "127.0.0.1"
 - `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
+Default: 6379

 <a id="nestedatt--config--vectordb--redis--sentinel_nodes"></a>